A Complete Guide to the CSS Profile for College

 You only need to fill out the CSS Profile if your school requires it.
 By contrast, all college applicants should submit the FAFSA.

-Experts strongly advise applicants from low-income families to submit the CSS Profile; doing so could result in additional need-based aid that they otherwise would not have received had they only filled out the FAFSA.
+Experts strongly advise applicants from low-income families to submit the CSS Profile.
+Doing this could result in additional need-based aid they otherwise wouldn't have received had they only filled out the FAFSA.

 How to Fill Out the CSS Profile

 The CSS Profile is an extremely in-depth form that generally requires more time and effort than the FAFSA.
 For this financial aid profile, students must fill out information about their biological/adoptive parents, stepparents/parents' partners, and/or legal guardian(s).

 Students need to submit parent or guardian information on taxes and assets using documents such as tax returns from the previous two years, mortgage statements, bank statements, W-2 forms, and other records of income.

 Compared to the FAFSA, the CSS Profile places more emphasis on an applicant's family situation, taking into account factors like medical bills and school costs for other dependents.
 There's even a special section you can use to describe extenuating circumstances, such as a disability you or a family member has, a family death, or a recent job loss.